-Through the Program's PaintShare Initiative, higher quality leftover paint dropped off at SARCAN locations is made available for consumers to pick up and use free of charge.
-The PaintShare Program is offered through all 73 SARCAN depots.
-In 2022, approximately 55,771 litres of paint collected by the Program was reused by members of the public through the PaintShare initiative.
-This consisted of approximately 51,071 litres of water-based paint and 4,700 litres of solvent-based paint.
+Through the Program's PaintShare Initiative, higher quality leftover paint dropped off at SARCAN Recycling locations is made available for consumers to pick up and use free of charge.
+The PaintShare Program is offered in all 73 SARCAN Recycling depots.
+In 2023, approximately 82,114 litres of paint collected by the Program was reused by members of the public through the PaintShare initiative.
+This consisted of approximately 76,130 litres of water-based paint and 5,984 litres of oil-based paint.
 Volumes are estimated based on the assumption that the average paint container is 75% full.
 Aerosol paint is not included in the PaintShare initiative.